ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 In this case, you are setting up a connection string called __infradb__, setting the type to `azure.types.enums.web.ConnectionStringType.SQLAzure` (or "SQLAzure" if you prefer that), and the `value` to the connection string to the database.

 However, the actual connection string is worth having a look at.
 It uses this weird syntax ``pulumi.interpolate `Data Source=tcp:${sqlServer.name}...``.
 The reason for this is that the __sqlServer.name__ is an async `Output<string>`.
 This means that you can't just concatenate it with a string.
-Instead, you can use this syntax where you use the built in TypeScript string interpolation using backticks, but prefixing it with `pulumi.interpolate` to have Pulumi do the magic.
+Instead, you can use this syntax where you use the built-in TypeScript string interpolation using backticks, but prefixing it with `pulumi.interpolate` to have Pulumi do the magic.

 __Note:__ You could also use the `apply()` function like this ``sqlServer.name.apply(x => `Data Source=tcp:${x}.database.windows.net,1433;Initial Catalog=infradb;Authentication=Active Directory Interactive;`)``

 The second part is to give the web app's assigned identity access to the database.
 In this case, you will do this by making it the Active Directory admin of the Azure SQL Server.

-__Warning:__ It is not recommended to make an apps managed identity the SQL Server admin as it will give full access to the entire server.
+__Warning:__ It is not recommended making an app's managed identity the SQL Server admin as it will give full access to the entire server.
 However, for the sake of simplicity, this is what you will be doing in this lab.
 In a real world scenario you should create and use a less privileged SQL Server user for the identity.

 To set the SQL Server's Azure AD administrator, you need to set the `administrators`property on the SQL Server resource.
 The `administrators` property is defined as an object that requires the following properties to be set